OutSystems/docs-odc/src/eap/extensibility/plugins/camera/intro.md

 ## Demo app

-Install **Camera Sample App** from Forge and open the app in Service Studio.
+Install **Camera Sample App** from Forge and open the app in ODC (OutSystems Developer Cloud) Studio.
 The demo app contains logic for common use cases, which you can examine and recreate in your apps.
 For example, the demo app shows how to:

 * Take a single picture
 * Take multiple pictures